 See recent photographs by one of our tour participants.
 Listen to our Radio RRR Interview.
 View our Youtube video.

 ‘‘Thanks again for a very enjoyable, memorable, informative & educational tour.
-Brought back many memories…fascinated by the unfolding history of the evolution of the city.
-Peter Nov 2015.
+Brought back many memories….fascinated by the unfolding history of the evolution of the city. =

 As historians we investigate and assemble evidence files on lost infrastructure stories obtained from our walkers and records – over 100 mysteries listed below.
+Note we do not enter most of these structures.
 Do you have a story to add?
 Or can you provide the answer to a mystery?